bjin01/patchsystems/collect-data/README.md

 * can list system details which are relevant for the counting
 * write results into a given file
 * send the file content via email to desired recipient
+* if system is a physical then physical cpu sockets will be counted as well

 ## usage: